Table of Contents

 For organizations that must comply with ASC 842, long-term, short-term and month-to-month leases are defined as follows.

-● Long-term leases: at least one year and one day in duration or longer.
+Long-term leases are at least one year and one day in duration or longer.
 Note: Long-term leases are defined the same way across all three major accounting standards (ASC, IFRS and GASB).

-● Short-term leases: a duration of one year or less.
+Short-term leases are a duration of one year or less.
 Note: Under ASC 842, the short-term lease classification is a practical expedient you can choose to apply to an entire asset class.
 (Read more about the practical expedient for short-term leases below.)

-● Month-to-month leases: a legal status that varies across different leases and different states.
+Month-to-month leases are a legal status that varies across different leases and different states.
 For accounting purposes, the key criteria of these leases are there is no set expiration date and they can be canceled by either party.

 Long-term leases have a greater impact on financials, given they remain on the balance sheet for an extended period of time.
 When making contract renewal decisions for long-term leases, you may find yourself examining their impact on your balance sheet.